-Our stockholders approved the 2001 private placement issuances.
+Our stockholders elected both nominees to three-year terms as members of our board of directors and ratified the amendment of the Company's Certificate of Incorporation to amend the terms of the Company's Series A Convertible Preferred Stock to reduce the number of votes per share to comply with the requirements of the Nasdaq Stock Market.
 The number of votes cast for, against or withheld, and the number of abstentions with respect to each matter voted upon is set forth below.